Who were the Anglo-Saxons?

 - About the Anglo-Saxon language, Old English

-- Find out about food and health in Anglo-Saxon times and watch a 'Saxon' meal
+- Find out about food and in Anglo-Saxon times and their grand feasts

-- Find out more about Beowulf and his battles against the monster Grendel (and Grendel's mother).
+- Learn about Beowulf and his battles against the monster Grendel (and Grendel's mother)

 See for yourself

-- Visit this reconstructed Anglo-Saxon settlement to find out what life would have been like.
+- Visit the reconstructed Anglo-Saxon settlement of Jarrow Hall to find out what life would have been like in Anglo-Saxon times